Docs/CI

 Jobs

-Job files in Pierre export a label (used to name your job) and a default function or array of functions.
+Job files in Pierre export a default function or array of functions.

 If you return an array, each function will be evaluated serially: